swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     ls ..

-prints the contents of the `/home/<username>/boot-camps`.
+prints the contents of the `boot-camps` folder when you are in `shell`.
 You can chain these together, so:

     ls ../../

-prints the contents of `/home/<username>` which is your home directory.
+prints the contents of your home directory from `shell`.

 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the